kzingler/kzingler.github.io/experience.md

 permalink: /experience/
 ---
 1. **Senior Compliance Administrator - University of Chicago, University Research Administration**
-February 2020 - Present
+Feb 2020 - Present
 **Skills:** Financial Conflicts of Interest, Conflicts of Commitment, Foreign Influence, Research Compliance
-**Responsibility:** Responsible for a variety of compliance activities relating to researchers across the university
+**Responsibility:** I am responsible for a variety of compliance activities relating to researchers across the university

 2. **Research Program Manager - University of Chicago Medicine BSD Gastroenterology**
-January 2019 - April 2020
+Jan 2019 - Apr 2020
 **Skills:** Grants (T32, RO1, P30), Contracts, Budgets, GCP
-**Responsibility:** Acted as the Research Program Manager for the Chang Lab and the Digestive Diseases Research Core Center.
+**Responsibility:** I acted as the Research Program Manager for the Chang Lab and the Digestive Diseases Research Core Center.

 3. **Graduated from the University of Chicago's Masters of Science in Biomedical Informatics Program**
-September 2017 - December 2018
+Sep 2017 - Dec 2018
 **Skills:** Python, R, SQL, SAS, and Technical Writing.
 **Courses:** Introduction to Biomedical Informatics, Concepts in Computer Programming, Leadership and Management for Informatics, Decisions Support Systems and Healthcare, Ethics and Policy Questions: Genomics, Healthcare, and Big Data, Population Health Informatics, Applied Research and Clinical Informatics, Healthcare Innovation and Entrepreneurship, Advanced Concepts in Computer Programming.

 4. **Financial Analyst - University of Chicago BSD Office of Clinical Research**
-August 2016 - January 2019
+Aug 2016 - Jan 2019
 **Skills:** Epic, EHRs, Clinical Trial Budgeting, National Clinical Trial Registration, Managed Care Cost Accounting, Multi-project Management
-**Responsibility:** Creation of billing documents for research charge review within Epic, pre-review new clinical research studies for billing compliance.
+**Responsibility:** I worked on the creation of billing documents for research charge review within Epic, pre-review new clinical research studies for billing compliance.
 Manage projects for confidential medical record numbers as well as keeping device studies compliant with National Government Services.
-Lead trainings for UChicago research staff on Drug Discovery and Development.
+Importantly, I lead trainings for UChicago research staff on Drug Discovery and Development.

 5. **Graduated magna cum laude with a Bachelors of Science in Biology from the New Mexico Institute of Mining and Technology**
-August 2012 - May 2016
+Aug 2012 - May 2016
 **Skills:** Molecular and Cellular Biology Laboratory Techniques and Organic Chemistry Laboratory Techniques.
 **Courses:** General Biology 1 and 2, General Chemistry 1 and 2, Calculus 1 and 2, Organic Chemistry 1 and 2, Genetics, Cell Biology,
 College Writing 2, Applied Statistics, Molecular Biology, Technology Forecast and Strategy, General Physics 1 and 2, Directed Research,